About CES Ultra, Cranial Electrotherapy Stimulation.

-    Cranial Electrotherapy Stimulation is the U.S. Food and Drug Administration's (FDA) term for the employment of small amounts of gentle electrical stimulation for the treatment of depression, anxiety and insomnia.
+Cranial Electrotherapy Stimulation is the U.S. Food and Drug Administration's (FDA) term for the employment of small amounts of gentle electrical stimulation for the treatment of anxiety and insomnia.

 Research over the last few decades has helped professionals better understand the connection between brain function, neurotransmitters, and electrical stimulation.
 We have learned that the electrical activity in your brain controls the neurochemicals which regulate your moods, emotions, sleep, and cognition.

 Stress causes that electrical activity to not function properly.
 This in turn results in the neurochemicals falling out of balance.
 By indirectly stimulating brain tissue in the hypothalamic area, CES causes the brain to restore the various neurochemicals back to pre-stress homeostasis, resulting in a peaceful, centered, and efficient state of being.

 CES is both safe and effective.
 Published literature on the subject does not report any negative effects or major contraindications from its use.
 Most people experience results within just a few days.
 The relaxed-but-alert state usually remains for an average of 12 to 72 hours after the first few sessions.
 CES can be used as much or as often as you desire.

 Now you too can achieve a state of relaxation, peace of mind, and restful sleep, without resorting to drugs.